 Certain factors may cause results to differ materially from those anticipated by some of the statements made in this report.
-Such factors are difficult to predict and many are beyond the control of the Company, but may include changes in regional or national economic conditions, changes in competition from various sources including both financial services entities and retail businesses, the ability to integrate new stores, changes in governmental regulations, unforeseen litigation, changes in capital markets, changes in interest rates or tax rates, the ability to maintain a loan servicing relationship with an out-of-state bank necessary to generate service charges from short-term advances in the Texas market, future business decisions, other risks indicated in the Company's 2002 Annual Report to Stockholders and other uncertainties.
+Such factors are difficult to predict and many are beyond the control of the Company, but may include changes in regional or national economic conditions, changes in competition from various sources including both financial services entities and retail businesses, the ability to integrate new stores, changes in governmental regulations, unforeseen litigation, changes in capital markets, changes in interest rates or tax rates, the ability to maintain a loan servicing relationship with an out-of-state bank necessary to generate service charges from short-term advances in the Texas market, future business decisions, changes in gold prices, changes in foreign currency exchange rates, other risks indicated in the Company's 2002 Annual Report to Stockholders and other uncertainties.